PII & Credit Card Data Scanning

 Credit card fraud is growing every year and any organisation or merchant who has their head in the sand about how to keep credit card fraud at bay is not going to have a productive 2017.

-Credit card fraud is everywhere: online, via mobile devices, call centers, rogue employees and overseas cybercriminals.
+Credit card fraud is everywhere: online, via mobile devices, call centres, rogue employees and overseas cybercriminals.
 Credit cards are one of the most common payment methods around the world, yet they are also one of the least secure forms of payment.

 Cyber criminals are targeting governments, businesses of all sizes and individuals worldwide via the internet.
 On an individual level, Australia experienced card fraud of $2.1 billion during 2014-15, double the $1 billion in 2010-11, according to Australian Bureau of Statistics (ABS) figures.